 Related: The Best Milk Frothers

 Best Nespresso Alternative: Lavazza Espresso Capsules Variety Pack

-What We Love: Wide range of intensities; made by a respected espresso roastery; pod selection that provides both short pours and longer “lungo” pours; less expensive than Nespresso-brand capsules
+What We Love: Wide range of intensities; made by a respected espresso roastery; pod selection that provides both short pours and longer “lungo” pours; affordable

-What We Don't Love: Some reviewers mention that these pods don’t precisely fit in the Nespresso machine
+What We Don't Love: Pods might not precisely fit in the Nespresso machine

 Several brands make espresso pods with Nespresso machine compatibility, and one of the finest alternatives comes from Lavazza, a heritage Italian roastery with enormous popularity in its home country.